wchen777/network-encoding-vis/README.md

 - `nrz_i` -> change the visualization mode to NRZ (no-return to zero) inverted
 - `manchester_biphase` -> change the visualization mode to Bi-phase Manchester
 - `manchester_differential` -> change the visualization mode to Differential Manchester
-- `block` -> change the visualization mode to block ending
+- `block` -> change the visualization mode to 4B/5B block encoding

 Default mode is `nrz_l`.
 More data on encoding techniques below.